yegor256/blog/_drafts/pitch.md

   BTW, don't use Steven Jobs, it's not a trend any more.
   Moreover, he is dead already.
 Stick to Musk.

+  * **Respect**.
+  Always remember that you and your potential investors are not equal.
+  They have money, experience, reputation, and a Tesla.
+You have nothing.
+  You must demonstrate that you always remember that.
+Always position yourself a bit lower, play newbie, ask questions, immitate interest in everything they are saying.
+Never compete with them or even try to argue!
+They are always right and they are simply awesome, you're just another nobody.
+Something like "I'm honored to be in the same room with you" is a very good opener.

   * **Co-found**.
   You absolutely must have a co-founder, or even a few of them.
 They could be anybody.
 A room mate will work or just a friend of friend who recently